CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It selects the `students` table to be modified.

-- It updates the rows in the `gender` column with the values set by the named placeholders `:gender` and `:female_gender`.
+- It updates the rows in the `gender` column with the value of the named placeholder `:gender`.

-- It updates the rows in the `gender` column with the values set by the positional placeholders `:gender` and `:female_gender`.
+- It sets the condition that all rows containing values equal to the value of the named placeholder `:female_gender` are updated.

 :::